Canadian Chiropractor Magazine – April 2011

 |Signup for Medicine in your Hands|

-Advanced Neurofunctional Assessment and Integrated Treatment of Upper Extremity Sports Injuries
+Advanced Neurofunctional Assessment and Integrated Treatment of Lower Extremity Sports Injuries, Nov 21-23, Prerequisites

 © 2014 McMaster University Contemporary Medical Acupuncture Program, Neurofunctional Treatment of Pain and Dysfunction